Piano Tuning and Repair

 Serving Ozaukee, Washington,

-Sheboygan and Milwaukee Counties
+and Sheboygan Counties

 I prefer to tune aurally (by ear) using an A440 tuning fork to set the pitch.
 There are numerous highly sophisticated electronic digital tuners, but due to the peculiar uniqueness of each piano, I find that I can do a finer tuning by ear.